Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 No, no, no.

-Just because he disagreed with you, I don't like just because he didn't agree with everything you said, why would you ban him?
+Just because he disagreed with you, I don't like, just because he didn't agree with everything you said, why would you ban him?

-You know, little finger in the dimple, and oh, so innocent.
+You know, little finger in the dimple.

 Why would you ban somebody just for disagreeing with you?